 Questions or Problems

-If a question arises or problems are encountered your representative can contact the NYS Workers' Compensation Board Help Desk.
-The representative should indicate his/her request is regarding "Electronic Claims Notices EDI" so the Help Desk may forward the request to the appropriate person or unit.
+If a question arises or problems are encountered your representative can contact the NYS Workers' Compensation Customer Support Unit.
+The representative should indicate that the request is regarding "Electronic Claims Notices EDI" so the Help Desk may forward the request to the appropriate person or unit.